 It follows that with the inverse structure maps, we also have an adjunction the other way round: .

 Both and are categories with weak equivalences in an standard way:

 These functors and both respect all weak equivalences with respect to the standard model structure on simplicial sets and on chain complexes in that they induce isomorphisms between simplicial homotopy groups and homology groups.

 The structures of categories with weak equivalences have standard refinements to model category structures:

-the model structure on simplicial abelian groups has as weak equivalences and fibrations those whose underlying morphisms in sSet are fibrations (Kan fibrations) with respect to the standard model structure on simplicial sets.
+the model structure on simplicial abelian groups has as fibrations those whose underlying morphisms in sSet are fibrations (Kan fibrations) with respect to the standard model structure on simplicial sets.

 as well as

 are Quillen equivalences with respect to these model structures.

 The category sAb is – being a category of simplicial objects of a category with colimits – is naturally an sSet-enriched category and with the model structure this makes it a simplicial model category.